Photo: Steve Cross

 In 2013, I graduated from UCL with a First Class Honours MSci in Chemistry.
 My Masters’ research focussed on gas phase electrodeposition of functional coatings in flames.
 I continued into a Chemistry PhD at UCL where my research focus was Plasma Phase Electrochemistry, or rather, ‘what happens to stuff when you put it in a flame’.

 When the occasion allows, I love nothing more than to have conversations about science and its boundary-breaking, gender-bending, ceiling-cracking potential.
 I have talked, smashed and bashed ideas about with people from all walks of life, cementing my love for public-facing, engaging, science.

 I’ve led workshops at museums, science festivals, universities and learned societies; I’ve organised adult lecture series in the pub with Pint Of Science; run a Royal Society of Chemistry outreach scheme at UCL; helped design and carry out experiments for the television show Horrible Science; produced a Youtube video series and acted as Science Editor (and writer) at London Student newspaper.
 I’ve made people smell, prod and code things at outreach events with Guerilla Science and Technology Will Save Us and am also a Chemistry tutor.

-I recently helped design and implement an award-winning community based lab course and have organised and run summer schools, open days and weekend masterclasses.
+I recently helped design and implement an award-winning community based lab course and have organised and run summer schools, open days and masterclasses.
 I have contributed to symposia on women in science, research in teaching, political policy on air pollution, and the environmental impacts of a big science department.